Authorization Services

 roles3

-• Repeat the same steps for creating a role named assistant.
+• Repeat the same steps to create a role named assistant.

 roles4